 The following policy shall be used relative to the birth or adoption of a child by a state employee of the executive branch under the control of the Governor.

 Birth of a Child

-A six week period of disability after childbirth is supported by medical evidence and legal precedence, therefore, a female employee may use up to 6 weeks of accumulated sick leave without the need to document medical necessity.
+A six week period of disability after childbirth is supported by medical evidence and legal precedence, therefore, a female employee may use up to six weeks of accumulated sick leave without the need to document medical necessity.
 Any female employee may use additional accumulated sick leave when medical necessity is documented on the Certification of Health Care Provider employee form.
-New fathers may use up to 5 days of accumulated personal leave for the birth of their child.
+New fathers may use up to five days of accumulated personal leave for the birth of their child.

 Adoption of a Child

 Consistent with SDCL 3-6C-7, any state employee adopting a child may utilize up to six weeks of accumulated sick leave for the placement with the employee of a child for adoption and to care for the newly placed child.